MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 > [!NOTE]
 > After publishing a site list the first time and updating group policy, you need to restart Microsoft Edge.
 Wait 60 seconds or select the Force Update button on [edge://compat/enterprise](edge://compat/enterprise).
 When publishing updates to an already associated site list, there may be an older version of the site list in the cache.
 This entry will be refreshed after 60 seconds.
 For more information, see [What happens if users log out of Microsoft Edge?](#what-happens-if-users-log-out-of-microsoft-edge).

-## Manage site list contents on the M365 Admin Center
+## Manage site list contents on the Microsoft 365 Admin Center

 You can add individual site entries, delete site entries and view change history for comments.
-If you have hybrid scenarios that require your site list to be hosted on-premises, you can export your site list from the M365 Admin Center.
+If you have hybrid scenarios that require your site list to be hosted on-premises, you can export your site list from the Microsoft 365 Admin Center.
 Use the following steps as a guide for managing site list content.

 ### Add individual sites to the site list